 Know the Types and Classes of Apartments When Buying an Apartment Complex

-In the U.S., there’s a rating scale with letters ranging from A to D which attempts to classify the caliber of apartment buildings.
+In the U.S., there’s a rating scale with letters ranging from A to D, which attempts to classify the caliber of apartment buildings:

-Most individual investors purchase class “B” and “C” properties because of their cost is conspicuously lower than class “A” properties, yet they don’t demand the repairs and renovation and intensive management that class “D” properties require.
+Most individual investors purchase class “B” and “C” properties because their cost is conspicuously lower than class “A” properties, yet they don’t demand the repairs and renovation and intensive management that class “D” properties require.

 How much a building returns is a function of its size and how much cash you have invested in the property.
-A smaller building with fewer units isn’t going to have the money making potential of a larger property, but it won’t require as much cash to purchase and it won’t be as management intensive either.
+A smaller building with fewer units isn’t going to have the money-making potential of a larger property, but it won’t require as much cash to purchase and it won’t be as management intensive either.

 Larger buildings, with more rental units, can produce more income, but they will require a larger upfront investment.
 Plus, the larger the number of units, the more you’ll need to consider how complex day-to-day management will be.
 If you have to hire a property manager or engage the services of a property management firm, it will bring down your cash flow and profits.

-Search On Your Own
+Search on Your Own for an Apartment Complex

 Plus, you may be able to get fairly favorable terms by working directly with the seller.
 You may even be able to negotiate owner financing with the seller and not have to get an outside loan.

-Real Estate Agents
+Engage a Real Estate Agent

 There’s no discounting the fact that the real estate industry provides access to the largest body of properties for sale—and that covers buying apartment buildings.
 Every real estate agent has access to one or more Multiple Listing Services (MLS) that list all the properties for sale by every agency that participates in that MLS.
 Multiple-unit properties and apartment buildings will be in that database of properties for sale.

 The downside to working with an agent is that a commission will be involved in the sale.
-Typically, as a buyer, this isn’t coming out of your pocket; it comes out of the seller’s proceeds.
-However, the 3%-10% commission will be factored in the price, so it effectively makes the price of the building slightly higher.
+Typically, as a buyer, this isn’t coming out of your pocket; it comes out of the seller’s proceeds as one of their closing costs.
+However, the 3 percent to 10 percent commission will be factored in the price, so it effectively makes the price of the building slightly higher.

 Plus, agents know the market and know how to determine values, so buildings will tend to be priced at maximum market value.
-Be aware, not every agent or even agency is experienced with apartment buildings.
+Be aware: not every agent or even agency is experienced with apartment buildings.
 So, you’ll want to be sure you are working with someone who is competent in handling multi-unit properties in the size range you are seeking.

+Again, this may not come out of your pocket, but it does influence the asking price of the building.
 Commercial real estate agencies tend to be a bit more sophisticated than residential firms and will be quick to throw around financial principles you may not yet be familiar with.
 Don’t be timid; let them know you are a beginner and enlist their assistance in clarifying things you don’t understand.
 Plus, they regularly work with creative purchase ideas (like owner financing) which residential agents may shy away from.

 Business brokers sell businesses, but their offerings include mixed-use buildings (commercial buildings also containing residential units), apartment buildings, and even entire apartment complexes.
 They can be a great source of potential deals.

 That might mean that they know how to craft and present a creative office.
 But, it also means they’re accustomed to talking in business finance terms even if you’re not.
 Don’t be afraid to ask them to clarify what you may not yet understand.
-In time, you will; until then, don’t be off-put by their lingo.
+In time, you will; until then, don’t be put off by their lingo.

-Assess the Apartment Building’s Location
+Assess the Location of the Apartment Complex

 As with any real estate investment, you want to purchase an apartment building in an area that is desirable.
 Steer clear of blighted neighborhoods no matter how enticing a cheap purchase may seem.
 While some investors make class “D” purchases in tough neighborhoods work, there are plenty of good investments elsewhere.